chase130101/airpred/README.txt

 There are three data files located on our GitHub located in the data directory.

 1. `sensor_locations_with_census.csv` is the only file that is actually needed, and is used to run `data_setup.R`.
-It contains each site ID, longitude, and latitude joined with the corresponding pre-processed census data.
+It contains each site ID, longitude, and latitude joined with the corresponding processed census data.

 2. `raw_census_data_by_zip.zip` contains the unprocessed census data by ZIP code in .xlsx format given to us by IACS.